autograms/autograms/docs/autograms_concepts/autograms_basics.md

-## Instructions

-Instructions execute the main operation of the node.
-The way an instruction is interpreted varies depending on the action of the node.
-The main actions at a high level are:

-1. Chat ("chat","chat_exact","chat_suffix") Write a response to the user.
-The instruction tells the model how to respond.
-2. Thought ("thought","thought_exact","thought_qa") Write a response internally.
-In this case, an instruction tells the model what to think
-3. Transition ("transition") - node that does not execute instruction but allows for additional branching
-4. function ("function","local_function","global_function") A node that calls another AutoGRAMS function and gets result. the action is an AutoGRAMS function.
-When coding in AutoGRAMS compiled from python, you have the option to call the function directly which creates a node with a function calling instruction implicitly
-5. Python function ("python_function") - used to call a python statement, function, or api.
-In this case the instruction is python code.
-When coding in AutoGRAMS compiled from python, you have the option to write the python code directly which creates a node with a python instruction implicitly
-6. prompt setting ("set_prompt","set_user_prompt","append_prompt","append_user_prompt").
-These actions modify  the starting prompt of the model.
-The instruction specifies the new prompt or addition to the prompt depending on the specific action type.

-It is possible to embed [variables](#variables) in instructions so the exact instruction depends on a previous model or API output.

-See the [actions](actions.md) documentation for a more detailed overview.

 ## Internal functions and scopes

 Nodes in an autogram can be made callable--which allows them to be called within an autogram or directly from python using the autogram.apply_fn() method.
 Nodes that are callable must have a name defined with "()" and any arguments the node expects.